Contributors

 Jay Brecker walks and writes in southern California.
 His poems are forthcoming or have appeared in Rattle Poets Respond, Birdcoat Quarterly, The Shore, Permafrost, Lily Poetry Review, Ocean State Review, RHINO Poetry, and elsewhere.
 His manuscript, blue collar eclogue, was awarded the 2024 Marsh Hawk Press Rochelle Ratner Prize.

-Zoe Brezsny is a poet from the bay area who currently lives in NYC.
-Sheis the author of the chapbooks neuron waterfall (Heinzfeller, 2023), Ecstasy (Topos Press, 2021), an audio cassette of poems, and brume d'amour (Wonder Press, 2024).
-She records a weekly guided meditation for WFMU 91.1 FM radio.
+Zoe Brezsny is the author of brume d'amour (Wonder Press, 2025), neuron waterfall (Heinzfeller, 2023), Ecstasy (Topos Press, 2021), an audio cassette of poems.
+She records a weekly guided meditation for WFMU 91.1 FM radio and lives in New York.

-Nikki Dasos has had poetry published (under the pen name Nic Leigh) in Unsaid, Diagram, Gobbet, Juked, Requited, The Collagist, Vestiges, and the Atticus Review.
-Her previous roles include contributing editor at Territory, fiction reader at Guernica, and production editor at Numéro Cinqnikkidasos.com.
+Nikki Dasos has had poetry published in Unsaid, Diagram, Gobbet, Juked, Requited, The Collagist, Vestiges, and the Atticus Review.
+Her forthcoming titles include the chapbook Into the Bowels (Antiphony, 2026) and the full-length collection Folktales (Antiphony, 2027). nikkidasos.com.

 Claire Dauge-Roth is a poet and textile artist based in Brooklyn, NY.
 Her work circles the textures of memory-sound, materialities of translation, and what it means to know.
-As a Lost & Found Archival Fellow, she is conducting archival research on Anni Albers’ textiles as kinetic poetics.
-She is also a PhD student of comparative literature at the CUNY Graduate Center, where she works on abstract languages and poetic form with Wayne Koestenbaum.
-Currently, Dauge-Roth works closely with poet Lisa Hiton at Brooklyn Poets, and she previously studied and workshopped with Solmaz Sharif at Stanford University.
-Her writing and weaving have appeared in Brooklyn Review, Notch Magazine, and Ethics Magazine.
-She has a forthcoming essay in The Chicago Review.
+She is also a PhD student of comparative literature who works on abstract languages as poetic form.
+Her writing and weaving have appeared in The Brooklyn Review, Notch Magazine, and Ethics Magazine and are forthcoming in Revue Du Coeur and The Queens Review.

 David Egan is a writer from Altadena, CA. His essays and fiction have appeared in The Adroit Journal, The New Criterion, Westwind Journal of the Arts, the Saints & Sinners LGBTQ+ Literary Festival Anthology, The Foundationalist, and The Bruin Review.